Expensent

 What Gmail/Outlook auto-forward does to your receipt email

-The only fixes are: (a) stop using auto-forward and manually forward each receipt from the native Gmail/Outlook UI, (b) use a desktop Outlook rule (which is less invasive than server-side rules), or (c) bypass the forwarding chain completely by using a tool that connects to your inbox directly and sends a clean, properly-addressed email to receipts@expensify.com on your behalf.
+The only fixes are: (a) stop using auto-forward and manually forward each receipt from the native Gmail/Outlook UI, or (b) bypass the forwarding chain completely by using a tool that connects to your inbox directly and helps you send receipts through a cleaner review workflow.
 That's what we cover next.

 8. When to stop troubleshooting and switch approach